19hours/sg-statutes/Acts/Land Surveyors Act.md

 “authorised surveyor” means a surveyor who is employed by the Authority, whether or not registered under section 12;

-[37/2004 wef 31/03/2005]

 “Authority” means the Singapore Land Authority established under the Singapore Land Authority Act (Cap.
 301);

 “Board” means the Land Surveyors Board established under section 4;

 “cadastral survey” means any survey relating to the recording of land boundaries, subdivision lines, buildings and related details;

-“cadastral survey work” means any work which is part of or related to a cadastral survey;

 “certificate of registration” means the certificate of registration issued under section 14;

 “Chief Surveyor” means the Chief Surveyor appointed under section 3(1) of the Boundaries and Survey Maps Act (Cap.
 25);

-“Investigation Committee” means an Investigation Committee appointed under section 29(1);
+“Investigation Committee” means an Investigation Committee appointed under section 24(1);

-“licence” means a licence to supply survey services in Singapore granted under section 22;
+“licence” means a licence to supply survey services in Singapore granted under section 17;

 “licensed”, in relation to a corporation or partnership, means a corporation or partnership which has in force a licence;